 It may or may not be brewed and can be prepared instantly.
 The crash crops here receive a desirable amount of approximately 2000 mm of rainfall annually and optimum temperature, humidity, pH and quality of soil, elevation, and other necessary climatic conditions, which makes it one of the best in the world.

-Colombian coffee is considered to have the uppermost crust with respect to its method of processing which excels that of the traditional Arabic coffee.
+Colombian coffee is considered to have the uppermost crust concerning its processing method, which excels that of traditional Arabic coffee.
 After removal of the beans from the dried cherries, they are washed, making them taste softer and milder.

-This involves a highly skilled procedure where the pulp is washed off the beans over a couple of days or more.
-Unlike the traditional Arabic coffee, there isn’t any specific way of serving the Colombian coffee.
+This involves a highly skilled procedure where the pulp is washed off the beans over a few days or more.
+Unlike traditional Arabic coffee, there isn’t any specific way of serving Colombian coffee.

-Cups of various sizes and designs can be used and there are several options of side dishes/ snacks to be served along to complete the treat.
+Cups of various sizes and designs can be used, and several options for side dishes/ snacks to be served to complete the treat.

 Main Differences Between Arabic and Colombian Coffee

-- Arabic coffee was first cultivated in Yemen and owes its origin to the Arab countries like Egypt, Syria and Yemen whereas Colombian coffee is made from 100% Arabic coffee beans from crops planted in Colombia.
+1. Arabic coffee was first cultivated in Yemen and originated in Arab countries like Egypt, Syria, and Yemen.
+In contrast, Colombian coffee is made from 100% Arabic coffee beans from crops planted in Colombia.

-- Arabic coffee is primarily strong in taste but Colombian coffee in comparison to this has a milder taste due to the difference in processing of the two.
+2. Arabic coffee is primarily strong in taste, but Colombian coffee, in comparison to this, has a milder taste due to the difference in the two processing.

-- During the processing of Arabic coffee, beans are not washed and are directly roasted.
-On the other hand, in case of Colombian coffee, beans are washed off their pulp before roasting.
+3. During the processing of Arabic coffee, beans are not washed and are directly roasted.
+On the other hand, in the case of Colombian coffee, beans are washed off their pulp before roasting.

-- Arabic coffee is mandatorily brewed before it is consumed while Colombian coffee is instantly prepared and may not be brewed.
+4. Arabic coffee is mandatorily brewed before consumption, while Colombian coffee is instantly prepared and may not be brewed.

-- Arabic coffee is served to boil hot in a very small amount in tiny decorated cups whereas no such specific serving method adopted in the case of Colombian coffee.
+5. Arabic coffee is served boiled in a very small amount in tiny decorated cups, whereas no such specific serving method is adopted in Colombian coffee.

-- Dates, dried fruits and candied nuts are traditionally served along with Arabic coffee but the idea of complimentary snacks lies at the discretion of the consumer in case of Colombian coffee.
+6. Dates, dried fruits, and candied nuts are traditionally served with Arabic coffee.
+Still, the idea of complimentary snacks lies at the consumer’s discretion in the case of Colombian coffee.

 Sandeep Bhandari holds a Bachelor of Engineering in Computers from Thapar University (2006).
 He has 20 years of experience in the technology field.
 He has a keen interest in various technical fields, including database systems, computer networks, and programming.
 You can read more about him on his bio page.